nf-core/sarek/docs/install_bianca.md

-# Installation on `bianca`
+# Installation on a secure cluster

-This small tutorial will explain to you how to install and run Sarek on a small sample test data on the Swedish UPPMAX cluster `bianca` made for sensitive data.
+This small tutorial will explain to you how to install and run nf-core/sarek on a small sample test data on the Swedish UPPMAX cluster `bianca` made for sensitive data.
+It can be followed to install on any similar secure cluster.

 For more information about `bianca`, follow the [`bianca` user guide](http://uppmax.uu.se/support/user-guides/bianca-user-guide/).
 For more information about using Singularity with UPPMAX, follow the [Singularity UPPMAX guide](https://www.uppmax.uu.se/support-sv/user-guides/singularity-user-guide/).